Central and Eastern Etosha

 A Fairy Tale Forest

-- Etosha is Namibia’s flagship park and so popular that it can be difficult to find room to stay in the government-run camps.
+- Etosha National Park is Namibia’s flagship park and is so popular that it can be challenging to find room to stay in the government-run camps.
 Book well in advance.

-- Etosha is enormous and distances extremely deceptive, especially if the 60km/h speed limit is taken into consideration (sadly, not everyone complies).
-It is larger than South Africa’s Kruger National Park and driving just from Von Lindequist Gate to Okaukuejo, for example, is a hefty 140km that averages 4.5 hours.
+- Etosha is enormous, and distances are extremely deceptive, especially if the 60kph (37mph) speed limit is taken into consideration.
+It’s larger than South Africa’s Kruger National Park, and driving just from Von Lindequist Gate to Okaukuejo, for example, is a hefty 140km (87mi) that averages 4.5 hours.

 - Guests must check in at Namutoni or Okaukuejo upon arrival.

-- Children are welcome at the classic camps; no children under six at Onkoshi.
+- Children are welcome at the classic camps, but no children under six at Onkoshi.

-- One can book guided game drives – including at night when visitors may not drive themselves.
-An excellent way to see the after-dark species.
+- You can book guided game drives, including at night when visitors may not drive themselves.
+This is an excellent way to see after-dark species.

 - The classic camps usually have mobile phone reception.

-- Self-driving photographers may find a copy of The Photographer’s Guide to Etosha useful; it has information on where to park, best light, and what action can be expected or hoped for at various waterholes.
+- Self-driving photographers may find a copy of The Photographer’s Guide to Etosha helpful; it has excellent information on where to park, the best light, and what action can be expected or hoped for at various waterholes.